Environmentally Friendly Aspects of a Pre-Fab Home - Royal Homes Environmentally Friendly Aspects of a Pre-Fab Home - Royal Homes

 Waste Reduction

-Did you know that construction and demolition accounts for 23% of all the waste in our landfills?
+Did you know that construction and demolition account for 23% of all the waste in our landfills?
 That’s over 1.2 million tons of waste in Ontario alone.
-Not only does this create land pollution, it contributes to global greenhouse gases as well.
+Not only does this create land pollution, but it also contributes to global greenhouse gases as well.

 Shorter Building Time